 What is TX Bank One and how was it developed?The TX Bank One item bank represents a synthesis from various assessment sources and the state's student assessment expectations.
 Master teachers representing STAAR-tested content and grade levels and Region One content specialists participated in the development and subsequent realignments and revisions of this item bank.

 The TX Bank One item development process incorporates key quality assurance phases.
-Development teams first align each assessment item to the current TEKS and code each as Readiness or Supporting standards.
+Development teams first aligned each assessment item to the current TEKS and coded each as Readiness or Supporting standards.
 Items are then classified based on the level of cognitive complexity.
 Further enhancements to the items increases the level of cognitive complexity to ensure a proportional representation at or above STAAR Blueprint specifications.

 Since its inception, Region One ESC has highly trained over 400 master teachers to enable them to participate in content area teams that develop, revise, and realign the TX Bank One Item Bank.
 We are pleased to have been part of that professional development effort and that so many of you have been devoted to the use of the rigorous item bank offered through TX Bank One.